FreshSupaSulley/Auto-2FA/README.md

 #### Does this extension hack my Duo account to work?
 No. Auto 2FA establishes itself as a new device using the same process as the phone app.
+> But Cisco doesn't like it!

 #### Are browser extensions safe to be used as 2-factor authenticators?
-Yes.
+Probably.
+Many already exist.
 Extensions rely on the security of the browser they reside in.
 If the browser account is secure, then you shouldn't have anything to worry about.
-Modern browsers also protect extensions by using a system of [Isolated Worlds](https://developer.chrome.com/docs/extensions/mv3/content_scripts/#isolated_world) to separate them from each other and malicious web page JavaScript.
+Modern browsers also protect extensions by using a system of [Isolated Worlds](https://developer.chrome.com/docs/extensions/mv3/content_scripts/#isolated_world) to separate them from each other and malicious code.

 #### What happens if there are multiple login attempts at the same time?
 If 2 or more push requests are active, they are presented to you to filter out the suspicious login attempts by comparing their details.